InaSusnoschi/train-A-wear/README.md

 ### Obtaining feedback
 Enter a workout using the steps quoted in <i>Quick start</i>.
 When the sensors are ready to go, the message "Ready to go!" is displayed.
 Then, the workout can be started anytime by pressing START, and stopped
 The sensors send datagrams to the RPI, whose algorithms process it and send instructions to the app.
-These are displayed on the screen in the
+These are displayed on the screen in each workout activity.

 ### Additional features
 To get help on <b>network or sensor faults</b>: start the app -> Help -> FAULTY SYSTEM